tmerr/i3ipc-rs/README.md

 ```

 ## Status
-This library was last updated for **i3 version 4.11** .
-There's always room for improvement (or breakage), so open an issue or pull request if you have any ideas!
+This library was last updated for **i3 version 4.11**.
+It is generally forward compatible, but not backward compatible.
+Contributions are welcome!